ashishmgupta/hhc2025/docs/objectives/On-the-Wire.md

 #### Collection of data :
 Collect MOSI and SCK data from websocket endpoints to one CSV file and order the data on timestamp. <br/>
 ???
-"Python script : Collecting the SPI data"
+"Python script : Collecting the SPI data [MOSI and SCK lines] in one CSV from their respective websocket endpoints"
     ```py  linenums="1"
     import asyncio
     import csv